 CQL Vice President of Services and Systems Excellence

 Katherine Dunbar oversees CQL’s core services and provides strategic direction involving accreditation, training, and certification.
-Katherine has decades of experience in the field, holding various leadership positions and overseeing hundreds of people in multiple states.EMAIL ME
+Katherine has decades of experience in the field, holding various leadership positions and was responsible for directing services in multiple states.EMAIL ME

 Arc of Onondaga